Ames-hub/pyhoster/README.md

 `delete` - Delete a website app.<br>
 `edit` - Edit a website app.<br>
 `start` - Start a website app.<br>
+`enter (feature)` - Enter the Command Line Interface (CLI) for a feature such as FTP, UserMan or Warden.
 `stop` - Stop a website app<br>
 `restart` - Stop and then start a website app.
 Shorthand way of doing stop app_name && start app_name<br>
 `ftp` - Enter the FTP Command line interface.
 Change details, create users, etc